e-Bike Adventures

 Local legend has it that when Yoko Ono had a different experience when she first stepped on the isolated island of Dorinish in the late 1960’s.
 She was swooped upon by nesting terns and swore never to return.

-John Lennon had earlier arranged for a wooden “gypsy caravan” painted in psychedelic colours to be brought from London and floated out to the island on a purpose built raft as a temporary home.
+John Lennon had earlier arranged for a wooden “gypsy caravan” painted in psychedelic colours to be brought from London and floated out to the island on a purpose-built raft as a temporary home.
 He later agreed to allow Sid Rawle, the “King of the Hippies” to establish a commune on the island.

 The largest of the islands is Clare Island, home of the “Pirate Queen” Grace O’Malley.
 This 16th century legend imposed her will on countless ships in the area.
 As a result, she was famously invited to meet a curious Queen Elizabeth.
 O’Malley refused to bow before Elizabeth because she did not perceive her as the Queen of Ireland.
 Their discussion was carried out in Latin, as O’Malley spoke no English and Elizabeth spoke no Irish.